Pictured: Paige Railey (Clearwater, Fla.), Laser Radial, US Sailing Team Sperry.

 FOR IMMEDIATE RELEASE

-Portsmouth, R.I. – The 2016 Laser Radial European Championship (February 28-March 4) will come to a close in Las Palmas, Canary Islands, Spain, on Friday, March 4 (tomorrow).
-In addition to being one of the toughest events of the year in this class from a competitive standpoint, the event serves as the second and final Rio 2016 U.S. Olympic Team selection regatta for the Laser Radial.
+Portsmouth, R.I. – The 2016 Laser Radial European Championship (February 28-March 4) is set to begin in Las Palmas, Canary Islands, Spain, and the event will also serve as the second and final Rio 2016 U.S. Olympic Team selection regatta for the Laser Radial.
+The event will feature perhaps the toughest international fleet assembled in this class in 2016, other than the World Championship and the Olympic Games.

 Note: All athletes named to the 2016 U.S. Olympic Team are subject to approval by the U.S. Olympic Committee (USOC).
 For more information on the 2016 Laser Radial European Championship, visit the event website.